 I need information about...

-Radiation therapy is one way to treat vulvar cancer.
-This treatment is also called radiotherapy.
-Radiation is a local treatment, which means it affects the cancer cells only in the area treated.
+Radiation therapy uses high-energy X-rays to kill cancer cells.
+Radiation is one way to treat vulvar cancer.
+Radiation is a local treatment.
+This means it affects the cancer cells only in the area treated.

-Radiation is used for:
+Radiation is used for the following:

 The person who gives you the radiation is called a radiation therapist.
-The experience is a lot like getting an X-ray, only it takes longer.
-Usually, you will have radiation therapy five days a week for several weeks in an outpatient setting.
+The experience is a lot like getting an X-ray.
+But it takes longer.
+In most cases, you’ll have radiation 5 days a week for several weeks in an outpatient setting.

 Skin irritation or redness

 Nausea and vomiting

 Problems with urination

 Premature menopause.
 This means you stop having periods and can no longer get pregnant.

 Sexual changes.
 These can include pain with sex or bleeding after sex due to vaginal changes.